 Switzerland Itinerary on a Budget

-The cost in this itinerary is just approximate and may change, depending on the day of the week you’re visiting these places.
-I have based this on 2 adults and 2 children age 6-15.
+The cost in this itinerary is just approximate and may change, depending on the day of the week you’re sightseeing in Switzerland.
+The itinerary is based on 2 adults and 2 children age 6-15.
 Children below that age are normally free of charge.
 I have not included petrol, food and accommodation costs as these vary a lot and depend also on your choices.

 Furthermore you can find some extra information on some of the points on the map.
 Click on it and you will see it.